-Interest expense of \$211 million for 2022 was \$27 million lower than in 2021, due primarily to lower average debt balances in 2022 compared to 2021 and the impact of the stronger U.S. dollar in 2022 on the interest expense for the Company's foreign currency denominated debt (and U.S. dollar debt that has been effectively converted into foreign currency through cross-currency swap derivative contracts).
-Interest income of \$41 million for 2022 was \$30 million higher than in 2021, due primarily to higher interest rates and higher cash balances in 2022.
+Interest expense of \$286 million for 2023 was \$82 million higher than in 2022, due primarily to higher average interest rates on the Company's outstanding euro-denominated commercial paper borrowings in 2023 compared to 2022.
+Interest income of \$303 million for 2023 was \$262 million higher than in 2022, due primarily to higher interest rates and higher average cash balances in 2023.

-For a further description of the Company's debt and cross-currency swap derivative contracts related to the debt as of December 31, 2022 refer to Notes 14 and 15 to the Consolidated Financial Statements.
+For a further description of the Company's debt and cross-currency swap derivative contracts related to the debt as of December 31, 2023 refer to Notes 14 and 15 to the Consolidated Financial Statements.